baudneo/zomi-server/README.md

 ```

 # Fail2Ban
+>[!IMPORTANT]
+> You must edit the following example files first before installing them!

 A Fail2Ban filter and jail configuration example is provided in the [configs/fail2ban](configs/fail2ban) directory.

 # logrotate
+>[!IMPORTANT]
+> You must edit the following example files first before installing them!

 A logrotate configuration file example is provided in the [configs/logrotate](configs/logrotate) directory.

 # Docker
+>[!CAUTION]
-Work is being done to create Docker images for the server.
+> Work is being done to create Docker images for the server.